Stuycs-K/final-project-10-modi-pranjal-zhang-raymond/WORKLOG.md

 - Worked out the bugs to get a working SHA512 program, though the results don't match the calculator.
 - Primarily focused on debugging and fixing type errors throughout the code.
+- Focused on getting the output length to match 128.

 ## Raymond Zhang